 2. Schedule Regular Steam Boiler Inspections

-Hot water boilers must be regularly inspected by law for safety, but doing so also helps you identify any weaknesses in your boiler’s heating system.
+Boilers must be regularly inspected by law for safety, but doing so also helps you identify any weaknesses in your boiler’s heating system.
 Inspections can identify areas of corrosion (rusting of steel parts) as well as threats of insulation failure and tube failure caused by oxygen pitting.
-Additional proper maintenance inspection points include the review of items like water level control, boiler pressure gauge, thermostat, safety valves, gaskets etc.
+Additional proper maintenance inspection points include the review of items like water level control, boiler pressure gauge, thermostat, safety valves, gaskets, etc.